Skip to content

 Checking In to a Job Site

-Some project sites require workers to check in upon arrival and check out when leaving.
+Some project sites require workers to check in daily upon arrival and check out when leaving.
 This helps maintain accurate attendance records and provides a clear record of who was on site throughout the day.

 When you’ll use this